arhvel/LFCS/README.md

          2. Provision of unique patterns relative and absolute support.
          3. Provision of unique patterns Super-sequence indexes.
          4. Exploration and sorting of identified patterns

+         The LFCS framework is implemented as an app for Streamlit.io